Quantum coding with low-depth random circuits: Summary

 As discussed in the introduction, our main results center around the resource requirements (in terms of encoding circuit depth) to achieve zero failure probability or approach capacity for finite-rate codes generated by random circuits.
 In particular, we study stabilizer codes generated by two-local random Clifford circuits on hypercubic lattices in $D$ spatial dimensions or on all-to-all coupled networks.
 The basic setup is illustrated in Fig.~\ref{fig:threshold}(b).
 In this example, every other qubit is mapped to an encoded or ``logical'' qubit at a code rate of $R = 1/2$ and the random circuit is implemented in 1D.
 We provide a summary of the scalings found in this work in Table~\ref{tab:depth}.

 The error model is taken to be an erasure model where $eN$ sites of an $N$-qubit system are randomly selected and traced out of the system, with those sites heralded to the decoder but unknown to the encoder.
-For the random stabilizer codes, we show that the transition is in a certain sense first order, since for $e<e_c$ the logarithm of the failure probability is proportional to $-(e_c-e)N$ in the limit of large $N$.
+The failure probability for the more physically relevant case of independent, identically distributed (iid) erasures at each site with probability $e$ can be determined from the failure probability for the fixed-fraction erasure model, which is why we mostly focus on the latter.\footnote{The failure probability $\mathbb{P}_{\rm iid}(F)$ for iid random erasures can be found from the fixed-fraction failure probability $\mathbb{P}(F)$ and the probability $p_{\rm iid}(n_e)$ of erasure number $n_e$ in the iid model.
+Since $n_e$ is known to the decoder, $\mathbb{P}(F) = \mathbb{P}_{\rm iid}(F|n_e)$ is effectively a conditional distribution, i.e., $\mathbb{P}_{\rm iid}(F) = \sum_{n_e} \mathbb{P}(F) p_{\rm iid}(n_e)$.} For the random stabilizer codes, we show that the transition is in a certain sense first order, since for $e<e_c$ the logarithm of the failure probability is proportional to $-(e_c-e)N$ in the limit of large $N$.
 If we interpret this as a free energy, it is extensive and its density has a discontinuity in the first derivative with respect to $e$ at $e_c$, as is the case for first-order phase transitions.
 This first-order transition is rounded out for finite $N$.
 This finite-size rounding is minimal if we take an error model with erasures on a fixed fraction $eN$ of sites.
-The failure probability for independent, identically distributed (iid) erasures at each site with probability $e$ can be determined from the fixed-fraction erasure failure probability \cite{Poisson}.
-The finite-size rounding of the transition is much stronger (by a factor of $\sqrt{N}$) for the iid error model.
+The finite-size rounding of the transition in the iid model is much stronger (by a factor of $\sqrt{N}$).

-We find that the best known analytical bounds for the convergence rate to a two-design strongly overestimate the circuit depth $d$ required for convergence towards the infinite depth limit.
+We find that the best known analytical bounds for the convergence rate to a two-design strongly overestimate the circuit depth $d$ required for convergence of the failure probability towards the high-depth $[d = O(N)]$ limit.
 Most notably, in any $D\ge 2$, at the critical point the depth required scales as $d \le O( \log N) $, which is comparable to the optimal depth for generating a two-design in systems without spatial locality constraints $O( \log N )$ \cite{Cleve15}.
-Even in $D=1$, we find that removing the randomness in erasure locations by taking regularly spaced erasures leads to a required depth to approach capacity of $O(\log N)$.
+Even in $D=1$, we find that removing the randomness in erasure locations by taking regularly spaced erasures leads to a required depth to approach zero failure probability below the optimal threshold of $O(\log N)$.
 Spatial randomness in the erasure locations seems to only be a relevant perturbation to the finite-size scaling behavior in $D=1$, and not for $D\ge 2$.